shanejr7/tuudu_official/README.md

 It is an object of the present invention to provide an IoT system and method for gathering data to find events or activities based on a user’s preferences and paying for them that provides a social community artificial intelligent system.

-Frameworks: PHP 7.2, Composer 1.8.0, PostgresSQL 11, HEROKU 7.35.0, Google cloud platform and AWS S3.
+Frameworks: PHP 7.2, Composer 1.8.0, PostgresSQL 11, HEROKU 7.35.0, PAYPAL API, Google cloud platform and AWS S3.